svarukala/svarukala.github.io/KingZombieLite/README.md

 ## 🚀 Getting Started

-1. Open `index.html` in a modern web browser (Chrome, Firefox, Edge recommended)
+1. Open `index.html` in a modern web browser (Chrome, Firefox, Edge, Safari recommended)
+2. Select your preferred control type (keyboard or touch - auto-detected for mobile devices)
-2. Click "Start Game" on the welcome screen
+3. Click "Start Game" on the welcome screen
-3. Survive and fight your way to the top!
+4. Survive and fight your way to the top!

 ## 🎨 Features

+- **Cross-Platform Support**: Optimized for desktop, tablet, and mobile devices
+- **Dual Control Systems**: Full keyboard/mouse and touch screen support
+- **Responsive Design**: Adapts to different screen sizes and orientations
 - **Progressive Difficulty**: Zombies get tougher as you advance
 - **Multiple Weapon Types**: Unlock and switch between various weapons
 - **Particle Effects**: Visual feedback for hits and kills